-Since crazing isn’t seen nearly as often as the cloudy or discolored look we most often see on old headlights, we were able to set expectations for the customer and informed him that restoration would most likely not take care of the issue, but he wanted them done anyway regardless if it helped or not.
+Since, crazing isn’t seen nearly as often as a cloudy or discolored look we most often see on old headlights.
+We were able to set expectations for the customer.
+Informing him that restoration would most likely not take care of the issue.
+But, he wanted them done anyway, regardless if it helped or not.
 The lights ended up looking brand new with the lights off, but you could still see the crazing when the lights were on.

-What now?
-We wanted to bring this issue to your attention in case you’ve ever experienced this before or in case you ever have someone approach you with the same issue.
+We wanted to bring this issue to your attention in case you’ve ever experienced this before, or in case you ever have someone approach you with the same issue.
 Many times, people get cloudy headlights confused with crazing or vice versa, or pair them together when [in our experience] they are different issues.

-Crazing produces a network of fine cracks on the surface of a material, but is different from a crack in that it cannot be felt on the surface and it can continue to support a load, often found on pottery.
-Crazing cannot be removed as the inconsistency is actually within the polycarbonate of the headlight and has nothing to do with the oxidation of the protective coating placed on the lens by the manufacturer.
+Crazing produces a network of fine cracks on the surface of a material.
+But is different from a crack in that it cannot be felt on the surface.
+Also, it can continue to support a load, often found on pottery.
+Removing crazing is not possible.
+The inconsistency is actually within the polycarbonate of the headlight and has nothing to do with the oxidation of the protective coating on the lens that came from the manufacturer.